Key takeaways

 FAQs for Wells Fargo balance transfers

 • No, you cannot transfer a balance from one Wells Fargo credit card to another Wells Fargo card.
 As a general rule, you can only transfer a balance from one credit card issuer to another credit card issuer.
-For example, you could transfer a Chase or Citi credit card balance to a Wells Fargo credit card, or a Wells Fargo credit card balance to a Chase or Citi card.
+For example, you could transfer a Chase credit card balance to a Wells Fargo credit card, but you can’t transfer it to another Chase card.

 • If you want to transfer money from a Wells Fargo credit card to a credit card from another issuer with a 0 percent intro APR offer, simply choose a top balance transfer credit card from a different issuer.
 Then, apply for that card and follow that issuer’s steps to transfer your Wells Fargo credit card balance to your new card.